-Manual Defibrillation: If ≥ 30 days of age but < 8 years of age deliver 1 shock every 2 min to a max of 4 shocks (1st shock at 2J/kg and next 3 shocks at 4J/kg).
+Manual Defibrillation: If ≥ 30 days of age but < 8 years of age deliver 1 shock every 2 minutes (1st shock at 2J/kg and next 3 shocks at 4J/kg).

 Epinephrine: If patient is ≥ 30 days of age but < 12 years of age administer epinephrine every 4 minutes at the following dosages:

 - if via IV or IO or CVAD administer 1:10,000 at a dose 0.01mg/kg (minimum single dose is 0.1mg)

 - if via ETT administer 1:1000 at a dose of 0.1mg/kg to a max of 2mg (minimum single dose is 1mg)